 - Bloodmage Thalnos or Tainted Zealot or Kobold Geomancer – Spell Damage combos well with Defile, so slower Warlock often include it.
 Defile is a strong enough card on its own, so it’s not necessary to run any Spell Damage, but if you’re looking for spots to fill this is a good place to look.
 Each of the cards above have their individual strengths.
 Thalnos draws a card when he dies, Zealot adds Spell Damage to an additional Defile tick, and Geomancer is guaranteed to be in your collection!

 - Acidic Swamp Ooze – Weapon destruction isn’t a bad tech in the current meta.
-It works best against Secret Mage (Aluneth) and in the mirror matchups (Skull of the Man'ari), but destroying a Vinecleaver or even Unidentified Maul versus Odd Paladin will also hurt him a lot.
+It works best against Tempo Mage (Aluneth) and in the mirror matchups (Skull of the Man'ari), but destroying a Vinecleaver or even Unidentified Maul versus Odd Paladin will also hurt him a lot.
 And most importantly – it’s a cheap way to fill some of the gaps in the deck.

 P.S.
 If you don’t have Skull or Cubes, but want to play a similar deck, you can always try out the Demon Control Warlock.
 However, keep in mind that it still requires a different set of Epics to run.

 Cube Warlock is one of those decks in which you’d like to play more than 30 cards, but you have only 30 card slots.
 Some of the cards are missing simply because they HAD to be cut.
 It doesn’t mean that they are necessarily bad, and different lists might still run them, but you just had to remove something.